Tramona1/sales_chat_openai_rag_full/README.md

 - Reuse existing client instances when possible instead of creating new ones
 - Consider using the utility functions in `utils/geminiClient.ts` rather than directly initializing clients
 - When adding new AI service integrations, follow the same pattern of providing fallback environment variables

+## Recent Improvements

+### Enhanced Admin Authentication
+The system has been updated with more robust admin authentication for API routes, including:
+- Support for both header and query parameter authentication
+- Detailed logging for debugging authentication issues
+- Environment variable-based configuration
+- Fallback mechanisms for development environments

+### Improved Error Handling
+Several error handling improvements have been implemented:
+- More robust JSON parsing in the reranking module
+- Graceful handling of large responses and malformed JSON
+- Prevention of timeouts and gateway errors in API responses
+- Multiple layers of fallbacks for error recovery

+### Enhanced Chat Experience
+We've also improved the chat experience:
+- Eliminated repetition of user questions in responses
+- Better keyword extraction for product queries
+- Improved summarization for product-related information
+- More natural greeting responses